stashed/mongodb/docs/mongodb.md

 - `spec.clientConfig.service.name` specifies the name of the service that connects to the database.
 - `spec.secret` specifies the name of the secret that holds necessary credentials to access the database.
+- `spec.parameters.stash` contains the Stash Addon information that will be used to backup/restore this MongoDB database.
 - `spec.type` specifies the types of the app that this AppBinding is pointing to.
 KubeDB generated AppBinding follows the following format: `<app group>/<app resource type>`.

 ### AppBinding for SSL